Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Warm-up: Polar Comparison Rule for

-We compute the distortion of our voting rule for each case separately and prove that it can not exceed $1 + \sqrt{2}$.
-Throughout the proof, we define $\xbc$ as the midpoint of $x_b$ and $x_c$ and $\xab$ as the midpoint of $x_a$ and $x_b$.
-Moreover, let $\alpha = \sqrt{2}$.
+We evaluate the distortion of the voting rule on a case-by-case basis and establish that it is always at most \(1+\sqrt{2}\).
+Throughout the proof, we denote by \(\xbc\) the midpoint of \(x_b\) and \(x_c\), and by \(\xab\) the midpoint of \(x_a\) and \(x_b\).
+We furthermore introduce a parameter \(\alpha\), which we fix to \(\sqrt{2}\), since this choice minimizes the upper bound on the distortion in every case.

 \begin{enumerate}[label=\textbf{Case.\arabic*},ref=Case \arabic*, align=left]